fsprojects/FSharp.Data.GraphQL/docs/execution-pipeline.md

 The result of a GraphQL query execution is a dictionary with resolved values.
 This dictionary contains the following fields:

 - `documentId`: which is the hash code of the query's AST document - it can be used to implement execution plan caching (persistent queries).
-- `data`: with a formated GraphQL response matching the requested query.
+- `data`: optional, a formatted GraphQL response matching the requested query (`KeyValuePair seq`).
+Absent in case of an error that does not allow continuing processing and returning any GraphQL results.
-- `errors`: optional.
-If it has been provided, it will contain a list of errors that occured during query execution.
+- `errors`: optional, contains a list of errors (`GQLProblemDetails`) that occurred during query execution.

 This result can then be serialized and returned to the client.